guettli/why-i-like-django-and-sap/README.md

 Unfortunately this is not possible in ABAP.
 To get this in ABAP you need to add a new code line (for example `data(my_len) = strlen( my_string )`).
 And start debugging again.

+## With Python/Django/PostgreSQL I can use a very popular programming language

+Python is the most loved programming language in the year 2019: https://fossbytes.com/most-loved-hated-programming-languages-2019/

+It feels good.

+It is great, that I can calls SAP-RFC with the python library pyRFC.
+But sever side code needs to be written in ABAP.
+And the language ABAP is hardly known.